Employment Rights Act 2025

 Collective redundancy trigger threshold - consultation

-A consultation is asking for views on the level and methods by which the organisation-wide threshold for triggering collective redundancy obligations might be set.
+A consultation is asking for views on the level and methods by which the organisation-wide threshold for triggering collective redundancy obligations might be set, with the government evincing a clear preference for a fixed number across an organisation (regardless of size).

 Section 29 of the Employment Rights Act 2025 will, once brought into force (expected in 2027), amend the collective redundancy framework so that employers must fulfil collective consultation and notification obligations whenever it is proposing to dismiss as redundant within a period of 90 days or less: